ajaycj/Raymonds-Algorithm/readme.txt

-Author:Prasanna Subburaj(pxs142130),Hari Kishore Reddy Desanur(hxd140930),Ajay Chinthalapalli Jayakumar(axc142430)
+Author:Prasanna Subburaj,Hari Kishore Reddy Desanur,Ajay Chinthalapalli Jayakumar.
 Project Title:Implementation of Raymond's Token Based Mutual Exclusion protocol in a Distributed System (SCTP)
 Date: 28th July 2015
 The following are the information need to run our project